xxradar/enroute_network_policy_example/README.md

 * Connection #0 to host 10.11.2.48 left intact
 upstream connect error or disconnect/reset before headers. reset reason: connection failure
 ```
-The connection to the application is refused.
+The connection to the application is refused.<br>
-The network policies in place for ns app-routable-demo prevent Enroute to connect to the configure services
+The network policies in place for ns app-routable-demo prevent Enroute to connect to the configure services<BR>

 Create a network policy allowing enroute to connect to service in app-routable-demo namespace
 ```